google/fonts/ofl/shrikhand/upstream_info.md

 ## Confidence

 High.
 The repository was hosted under the jonpinhorn account (the credited designer) and contained primary source files for the font.

+## Update (2026-04-24) — Override config.yaml

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/shrikhand/` referencing the upstream gftools-builder-compatible source at the pinned commit `c11c9b0` (`masters/Shrikhand.glyphs`).
+The upstream repo has no `config.yaml` of its own at this rev; `google-fonts-sources` auto-detects the override and records it in crater's `targets.json` as an external config on the next regeneration.